msychalice/leetcode/README.md

 ## 547. Friend Circles
-Typeical disjoint sets problem, use union find to solve it.
+Typical disjoint sets problem, use union find to solve it.
 Use -1 as the initial root value for each node.
 -2 means it's a root node and there are 2 nodes in the set.
 We can utilize this to merge smaller sets into larger sets when performing union operation.